 This is why the next topic about what clothes to wear is crucial so that you are prepared properly.

-If you are looking for a weather guarantee I have to disappoint you, because the only guarantee is that the weather can change regularly!
+If you are looking for a weather guarantee at Machu Picchu I have to disappoint you.
+As the only guarantee is that the weather can change regularly!

-As you just learned about the unpredictability of the weather in the Andean mountains, you can guess how important the right clothing is.
+Now you just learned about the unpredictability of the weather in the Andes, you can guess how important the right clothing is.

-Do you want to hear about a great tip for your Machu Picchu tour?
+Ready to hear about a great tip for your Machu Picchu tour?
 It’s all about wearing multiple layers!
-This way, you can deal with the cold temperatures in the morning and enjoy the sun in the afternoon at the same time.
+Therefore, you can deal with the cold temperatures in the morning and enjoy the sun in the afternoon at the same time.

 In general, I would recommend a light zip-off hiking pants.
 I personally like to wear the zip-off pants, because they keep me warm in the morning and in case it’s getting warm during the day, I just take the lower part off and have some nice shorts.